sh6khan/git-cheat-sheet/README.md

 ```
 This will allow you to do a last minute review of your changes before deciding to make a new commit

-Once you're satisifed with what you've changed, add the files to the staging area
+Once you're satisfied, add the files to the staging area
 ```
 $ git add -A
 ```